Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

 Suppose $\wh\etab$ is a chordal $\SLE_{6}$ on $(D,A_1,A_3)$, which is the scaling limit of the percolation interface from $A_1$ to $A_3$ if we assign black (respectively, white) boundary condition on the counterclockwise (respectively, clockwise) arc $A_1A_3$ on $\bdy D$.
 Let $\tau_{\op b}$ be the first time $\wh\etab$ hits the clockwise arc $A_2A_3$ and define

 This event is represented in Figure \ref{fig:crossing}.
-It has been shown (see e.g. \cite{ss-planar-perc}) that the black crossing event defined above (for critical percolation on the triangular lattice) weakly converges to $\Eb_{\op b}(A_4)$.
-More generally, in the context of critical percolation on the triangular lattice, one can define the event $E^\triangle_{\op b}(v)$ that $\{A_3,v\}$ and the clockwise arc $A_1A_2$ are \emph{separated by a black crossing}, that is to say, there is a black path separating $D$ into two components, one containing $\{A_3,v\}$ and the other containing $A_1A_2$.
-It is elementary to check that the event $E^\triangle_{\op b}(v)$ (for both $v=A_4$ and $v\in D$) agrees with the discrete analogue of $\Eb_{\op b}(v)$ defined using the percolation interface from $A_1$ to $A_3$ in place of $\wh\etab$.
-Moreover, it has been shown \cite{ss-planar-perc} that for each $v\in D$, $\Eb_{\op b}(v)$ is the scaling limit of $E^\triangle_{\op b}(v)$.
+In the context of critical percolation on the triangular lattice, one can define the event $E^\triangle_{\op b}(v)$ that $\{A_3,v\}$ and the clockwise arc $A_1A_2$ are \emph{separated by a black crossing}, that is to say, there is a black path separating $D$ into two components, one containing $\{A_3,v\}$ and the other containing $A_1A_2$.
+It is elementary to check that the event $E^\triangle_{\op b}(v)$ (for both $v=A_4$ and $v\in D$) agrees with the discrete analogue of $\Eb_{\op b}(v)$ defined using the percolation interface from $A_1$ to $A_3$ in place of $\wh\etab$. \nina{Using this, it is not hard to see that in the setting of critical percolation on the triangular lattice, for each $v\in D\cup\{A_4 \}$, $(\1_{\Eb_{\op b}(v)},\wh\etab)$ is the joint scaling limit of $\1_{E^\triangle_{\op b}(v)}$ and the discrete percolation interface started from $A_1$.}

 Let $\tau_{\op w}$ be the first time $\wh\etab$ hits the clockwise arc $A_3A_4$ and define

 Then by symmetry $\Eb_{\op w}(A_2)$ is the scaling limit of the event that there is a white crossing between the clockwise arcs $A_1A_2$ and $A_3A_4$ (for critical percolation on the triangular lattice).
 Furthermore, for $v\in D$, $\Eb_{\op w}(v)$ is the scaling limit of the event that there is a white path separating $\{A_3,v \}$ and the clockwise arc $A_4A_1$; see Figure \ref{fig:crossing}.